Frequency-Aware Model Parameter Explorer: A new attribution method for improving explainability: Related Work

-Adversarial-sample-based attribution methods offer deeper interpretability of machine learning models by generating adversarial instances and probing decision boundaries, thereby eliminating the need for manually predefined baselines.
-AGI \citep{pan2021explaining} exemplifies this class by employing adversarial perturbations to investigate boundary behavior and refine attributions through nonlinear path-integrated gradients.
-Despite its innovation, AGI’s reliability is constrained by the stability and quality of adversarial examples, as it may traverse numerous decision boundaries that are not always relevant to the explanation.
-BIG \citep{wang2021robust} employs a boundary search strategy to enhance baseline selection, resulting in more precise feature attributions.
+\paragraph{Adversarial-Sample-Based Attribution Methods} Rather than relying on a manually predefined reference point, adversarial-sample-based attribution methods generate adversarial instances and probe decision boundaries, letting the model itself reveal which features are decisive by perturbing inputs until the prediction changes.
+AGI \citep{pan2021explaining} exemplifies this class by applying targeted adversarial perturbations in the input space to investigate boundary behavior and refine attributions through nonlinear path-integrated gradients.
+Despite its innovation, AGI's reliability is constrained by the stability and quality of adversarial examples, as it may traverse numerous decision boundaries that are not always relevant to the explanation.
+BIG \citep{wang2021robust} automates the search for a suitable reference point by locating it on the model's decision boundary, removing the need for manual specification while still producing more precise feature attributions.
 Nonetheless, its use of a linear integration path may restrict its capacity to fully capture the nonlinear and complex behavior of model decisions.
 More recently, MFABA (More Faithful and Accelerated Boundary-based Attribution) \citep{zhu2024mfaba} improves both accuracy and efficiency through second-order Taylor expansion and boundary exploration, making it well-suited for complex models, though computational costs increase due to higher-order derivative calculations.
 AttEXplore \citep{zhu2024attexplore} leverages model parameter exploration and frequency-based feature alterations to generate precise attribution maps.
 Although AttEXplore provides promising results, it relies on an all-pass filter to generate frequency-based adversarial examples, which does not separate high and low frequency components.
 This results in loss of fine-grained information in the resulting attribution maps which might lie in the high frequency components.